techidaily/site-win11-tips/source/_posts/character-discovery-windows-11-pathway.md

  Getting things on a Windows PC is easy with the address bar in File Explorer.
 All you need to do is open Windows Explorer, search for the program you are looking for, and it will do the rest.
 Check out the following steps for opening the Character Map:

 1. Press**Win + E** to open File Explorer.
-For other methods, see our guide to[opening Windows File Explorer](https://www.makeuseof.com/windows-open-file-explorer/) .
+For other methods, see our guide to [opening Windows File Explorer](https://www.makeuseof.com/windows-open-file-explorer/) .
 2. Type "charmap" in the address bar and press Enter.
 3. This will open the Character Map window on your computer screen.